MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/configure-secured-core-server.md

 - Secure Boot.
 - Trusted Platform Module (TPM) 2.0.
-- System firmware must meet pre-boot DMA protection requirements and set appropriate flags in ACPI tables to opt into and enable Kernel DMA Protection.
+- System firmware must meet preboot DMA protection requirements and set appropriate flags in ACPI tables to opt into and enable Kernel DMA Protection.
 To learn more about Kernel DMA Protection, see
   [Kernel DMA Protection (Memory Access Protection) for OEMs](/windows-hardware/design/device-experiences/oem-kernel-dma-protection).